 3ch-a.
 The UE is identified as a roamer (PLMN ID of the received SUPI is different from VPLMN PLMN ID), the CHF is selected accordingly.

 3ch-b.
 A Charging Data Request [Initial] is sent to CHF, indicating "in-bound roamer".

+If receive 5GS CIoT optimization indicators, the V-SMF may provide charging information related to 5GS CIoT to CHF..

 3ch-c.
 The CHF opens a CDR (indicating "in-bound roamer")